epklein/epklein.github.io/_personal/bookmarks.md

 ## Engineering Management

 - [ryanburgess / engineer-manager](https://github.com/ryanburgess/engineer-manager): A public GitHub repository with resources for Engineering Managers
+- [Resources for Engineering Managers](https://www.notonlycode.org/engineering-manager-resources/): A curated collection of books, tools, and other resources for engineering managers, by Gregory Witek
 ## Blogging

 The tools I use to write, monitor and promote this blog: